Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 grass

 There are studies that show a recording of a dog bark is especially effective.
-They’ll stay clear of your home if they think that bad things can happen to them there.
+They’ll stay clear of your home if they think that an aggressive predator lives on the premises.

 There are also those that emit sounds above or below the frequency of what can be detected by humans.
 This makes it less annoying for neighbors who might not enjoy the intermittent loud noises coming from your backyard.